-Palm Jumeirah is a manmade residential island shaped to mimic a palm tree, and it is yet another example of what Dubai can achieve in order to attract investment.
+Palm Jumeirah is a man-made residential island shaped to mimic a palm tree, and it is yet another example of what Dubai can achieve in order to attract investment.
+Visit this astonishing island of opulence with one of our epic Egypt and Dubai tours.

 Dubai is one of those places where there is so much luxury, and so many innovative achievements, that the average first time visitor is left feeling totally bewildered.
 When you visit Dubai for the first time, you soon realize just how far behind you own country is when it comes to setting records.